Parshuram-Das/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
-A statistical approach to analyze the attrition of customer towards a business or service.
+A statistical approach to analyze the attrition of customer towards a business or service.This project aims to predict customer churn using machine learning to help businesses reduce revenue loss and acquisition costs.
+By analyzing customer behavior, service usage, and demographics, it identifies key factors influencing churn, enabling data-driven decisions to improve engagement.
+The model will also optimize customer retention strategies by segmenting customers based on churn probability and recommending personalized interventions.
+Through predictive insights, businesses can proactively enhance customer satisfaction and maximize lifetime value.